Constellation-Labs/documentation-hub/validate/manual/binaries.md

 ### Download packages

-We are ready to download the **Tessellation** packages that will be executed on your VPS to turn it into a **Node**.
+We are ready to download the Tessellation packages that will be executed on your VPS to turn it into a **Node**.
 We can now pull down the latest release from Constellation Network's repository.

 :::danger VERY IMPORTANT
-When downloading **Tessellation**...
+When downloading Tessellation...

 MAKE SURE YOU USE THE **CORRECT** VERSION!
 Installing an older or incorrect version could lead to unexpected results.